guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-sequence-to-sequence.markdown

 This post is the first in a series about [__im2latex__](https://guillaumegenthial.github.io/image-to-latex.html): its goal is to cover the __concepts__ of Sequence-to-Sequence models with Attention and Beam search.

-> If you're already familiar with Seq2Seq
+> If you're already familiar with Seq2Seq and want to go straight to the Tensorflow code

 <div align="right" > <a href="https://guillaumegenthial.github.io/image-to-latex.html"><h3>> Go to part II</h3></a>  </div>